projectfluent/fluent/guide/functions.md

 log-time2 = Entry time: { DATETIME($date) }
 ```

-## Partial arguments
+## Partially-formatted variables

 In most cases localizers don't need to call Functions explicitly, thanks to the
 implicit formatting.
 If the implicit formatting is not sufficient, the Function
 can be called explicitly with additional parameters.
 To ease the burden this
-might have on localizers, Fluent allows developers to set the default
+might have on localizers, Fluent implementations may allow developers to set
-formatting parameters for the external arguments they pass.
+the default formatting parameters for the variables they pass.

-In other words, developers can provide externals which are already wrapped in
+In other words, developers can provide variables which are already wrapped in
 a partial Function call.

 ```